BoddupallyNeeraja/biofactor/README.md

 ## Notes

-- This is a **frontend-only** application
+- Authentication is handled by **Supabase** (backend-as-a-service)
-- User data is stored in browser localStorage
+- User data is securely stored in Supabase Auth
-- Product data is static (can be connected to a backend API)
+- Product data is static (can be moved to Supabase database)
-- Cart functionality is UI-only (can be extended)
+- Cart data is stored in localStorage (can be synced to Supabase)
+- Requires `.env` file with Supabase credentials to run

 ## Future Enhancements